 A repayment schedule will explain when your first payment is due, how many payments you’ll make, the frequency and payment amounts.

 You might get a grace period, a set period after you graduate, leave school or go below half-time enrollment.
 You don’t have to repay your loan until after the grace period.
 The grace period gives you time to select your repayment plan.
 Not all federal student loans have a grace period.
 Interest will build during the grace period in all cases.
+Understanding the different types of bank accounts you might use to manage your finances can be helpful during this process.

 How Does Need-Based Aid Affect College Affordability?